30 Supervised Learning Methods

 But how do we decide on the partition \(R_1, R_2, \ldots, R_J\) and how do we choose \(J\)?
 Here is where the algorithm gets a bit complicated.

 Regression trees create partitions recursively.
 We start the algorithm with one partition, the entire predictor space.
 In our simple first example, this space is the interval [-155, 1].
 But after the first step, we will have two partitions.
 After the second step, we will split one of these partitions into two and will have three partitions, then four, and so on.
-Later we describe how we pick the partition to further partition, and when to stop.
+Later we describe how we pick the partition, and when to stop.

 For each existing partition, we find a predictor \(j\) and value \(s\) that define two new partitions, which we will call \(R_1(j,s)\) and \(R_2(j,s)\), that split our observations in the current partition by asking if \(x_j\) is bigger than \(s\):